 Advanced publishing options¶

-In eZ Enterprise, select Publish Later in the menu on the right.
+When editing a Content item, select Publish Later in the menu on the right.

 You will see a Future publication setting window.
 Choose a date and time and the content will be published at that time.